zenyr/evtsrc/README.md

 // same usage as EventSource but with a few added methods:
 // 1.
 Awaits until connection state changes
 // get connectionChangePromise(): Promise<void>;
+//
 // 2.
 Waits for a new message to arrive
 // get messageChangePromise(): Promise<T>;
+//
 // 3.
 Returns immediately if connected, otherwise await
 // get connectionPromise(): Promise<void>;
+//
 // 4.
 Returns any messages(might be stale) arrived, otherwise await
 // get messagePromise(): Promise<T>;
 //
-// All promises may reject on bad conditions like when server intentionally disconnects a SSE source.
-Please catch them accordingly ;)
+// All promises may reject due to unfavorable conditions,
+// such as when the server intentionally disconnects an SSE source.

-// Todo: better demo code here
+// Please handle these rejections appropriately. ;)

+// Create an instance of EvtSrcClient const client = new EvtSrcClient<string>("https://example.com/stream", {
+  eosMarker: "END_OF_STREAM", // match with Server
+});

+// Wait for the connection to open await client.connectionPromise;

+// Infinite loop to receive messages while (true) {
+  const message = await client.messagePromise;
+  console.log("Received message:", message);

+  // Check for the eosMarker
+  if (message === "END_OF_STREAM") {
+    console.log("End of stream reached.
+Closing connection.");
+    break;
+  }
+}

+// Close the connection
+client.close();
 ```

 ## 2. Node.js environment